farhan-ahmed1/farhan-ahmed1/README.md

 ## `whoami`
 - 🎓 I'm a computer science student at Iowa State University.
-- 🌱 I'm currently in the process of buildng a code coverage tool.
+- 🌱 I'm currently in the proces of buildng a code coverage tool.
 Stay tuned for that!
 - ⚡ Fun fact: I can't think of one right now. (todo: update this)

 ## `skills`